isabelarvelo/LongLoRA-Paper-Presentation/README.md

 This [demo](https://github.com/isabelarvelo/LongLoRA/blob/main/LongLoRA_finetune_demo.ipynb) illustrates how LongLoRA enables efficient, resource-friendly fine-tuning of large language models with extended context lengths, making advanced NLP capabilities more accessible and adaptable to specific domains like medical question-answering.

 * Model and Data Setup:
-	* The demo uses a pre-trained 1.4 billion parameter model (EleutherAI/pythia-1.4b-deduped).
+	* The demo uses a pre-trained 1.4 billion parameter model (EleutherAI/pythia-1.4b-deduped)
- 	* It fine-tunes this model on a medical question-answering dataset (lavita/medical-qa-datasets) containing 239k examples.
+ 	* It fine-tunes this model on a medical question-answering dataset (lavita/medical-qa-datasets) containing 239k examples

 * Efficient Fine-tuning:
-	* LongLoRA is applied, enabling fine-tuning of only specific parts of the model (embeddings and normalization layers) along with low-rank adaptation.
+	* LongLoRA is applied, enabling fine-tuning of only specific parts of the model (embeddings and normalization layers) along with low-rank adaptation
-	* The model is quantized to 4-bit precision, significantly reducing memory requirements.
+	* The model is quantized to 4-bit precision, significantly reducing memory requirements
-	* These techniques make it possible to fine-tune a large model on a single GPU (NVIDIA A100) through Google Colab.
+	* These techniques make it possible to fine-tune a large model on a single GPU (NVIDIA A100) through Google Colab

 * Extended Context Length:
-	* The model's context length is extended from its original size to 32,768 tokens, a significant increase that allows for processing much longer inputs.
+	* The model's context length is extended from its original size to 32,768 tokens, a significant increase that allows for processing much longer inputs

 * Fast Training:
-	* After data loading and tokenization, the fine-tuning process only takes only about 31 minutes on a single A100 GPU.
+	* After data loading and tokenization, the fine-tuning process only takes only about 31 minutes on a single A100 GPU
-	* This is remarkably fast for fine-tuning a 1.4B parameter model on nearly 240,000 examples.
+	* This is remarkably fast for fine-tuning a 1.4B parameter model on nearly 240,000 examples

 * Model Merging and Deployment:
-	* After fine-tuning, the adapter weights are merged back into the base model.
+	* After fine-tuning, the adapter weights are merged back into the base model
-	* The resulting model is then pushed to the Hugging Face Hub 🤗, making it easily accessible for future use.
+	* The resulting model is then pushed to the Hugging Face Hub 🤗, making it easily accessible for future use

 <br/>
 <br/>